Popular keywords

 Relaxation techniques

 How to go to sleep fast?
 Relaxation techniques can help.
-So, if your child cannot fall asleep easily, you can opt for relaxation methods, such as visualization, meditation, or listening to soothing music.
+So, if your child cannot fall asleep easily, you can opt for relaxation methods, such as visualisation, meditation, or listening to soothing music.

 Maintain the right sort of environment